zarif98sjs/zarif98sjs/README.md

 - 🔭 I’m currently working on ***Multimodal NLP***
 - 🌱 I’m currently learning ***System Design*** and ***Functional Programming***
-- 💼 You can reach out to me for work opportunities if you think I am fit for a role (preferably *Software Engineering*/ *ML Engineering*/ *Research Engineering* roles).
+- 💼 You can reach out to me for work opportunities if you think I am fit for a role (preferably *Research Engineer*/ *ML Engineer* roles).
 - ⚡ Fun Fact : I love ***teaching*** and ***traveling***, my plan is to travel the whole world within 40.
 Next up is <s>***Annapurna Base Camp Trek***</s> Turkey! :mosque:
 - 💬 Ask me about anything related/not related to my work that interests you.
 Reach me via [***mail***](mailto:zarif98sjs@gmail.com) 📫 or [***linkedin***](https://www.linkedin.com/in/zarif98sjs/) 🔗 for professional purposes, and if you're tired of professionalism there's always [***messenger***](https://m.me/iamzarif98sjs) 📟.